Wilhelm Kempff: As a pianist

 He recorded the complete sonatas of Franz Schubert long before these works became popular, albeit restricting himself to the finished movements, not fragments, in sonatas that Schubert left incomplete.
 He also recorded two sets of the complete Beethoven sonatas, one in mono (1951–1956) and the other in stereo (1964–1965); earlier, he recorded nearly all on shellac (1926–1945).
 He recorded the complete Beethoven piano concertos twice as well, both with the Berlin Philharmonic; the first from the early 1950s in mono with Paul van Kempen, and the later in stereo from the early 1960s with Ferdinand Leitner.
 Kempff also recorded chamber music with Yehudi Menuhin, Pierre Fournier, Wolfgang Schneiderhan, Paul Grümmer, and Henryk Szeryng, among others.

 He left recordings of most of his repertory, including the complete sonatas of Beethoven and Schubert.
-He performed to an advanced age, continuing to give concerts past his eightieth birthday.
-His association with the Berlin Philharmonic spanned over sixty years.
+He performed to an advanced age, continuing to give concerts past his 80th birthday.
+His association with the Berlin Philharmonic spanned over 60 years.